Chicken Kiev Recipe

 • Canola oil for frying

 1. Begin by preparing the herb butter.
 Mix all of the ingredients together in a small mixing bowl until thoroughly combined.
-Some of the lemon juice may remain separate from the butter.
-Mound the butter on a piece of plastic wrap and mold into a log.
+Some of the lemon juice may remain separate.
+Mound the mixture on a piece of plastic wrap and mold into a log.
 Cover completely in plastic wrap and refrigerate until hard.

 3. Prepare three shallow bowls for dipping: one with flour, one with the beaten egg, and one with the bread crumbs.

-4. Remove the hardened butter from the refrigerator and slice into eight equal portions (each piece should be a little less long than the chicken breast is wide).
-Place a piece of butter towards one end of each chicken breast and then roll the meat up tightly round the butter.
+4. Remove the hardened filling from the refrigerator and slice into eight equal portions (each piece should be a little less long than the breast is wide).
+Place a piece of butter towards one end of each breast and then roll the meat up tightly round the filling.
 Tuck in the edges and any stray bits as you roll.
 Press firmly together.

 7. Drain rolls on absorbent paper and serve immediately.
-Watch out when you cut into these as the butter is likely to squirt out.
+Watch out when you cut into these as the filling is likely to squirt out.

 Baked Chicken Kiev Recipe